syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 !!!!
 For historical reasons 's3.cloud.syseleven.net' redirects to 's3.cbk.cloud.syseleven.net'.
 !!!!
 We recommend to always use a region specific URL like in the table above.

+!! **ceph objectstorage is still in beta phase**
+!!
+The objectstorage behind the endpoint objectstorage.fes.cloud.syseleven.net is storing the data on a different distributed storage than the other endpoints.
+!!
+We are currently in the beta phase for this distributed storage system.

 ## Credentials